 The solution provided here offers the following features:

 Note: the standby dialog type can be specified only by editing the script (value 0, 1 or 2 for the last parameter in line 25 from “navigation.mscr” file; default script is 2, i.e. countdown dialog type).

 Note: even so, the GPS software itself will not enter the map screen directly, it still starts with the “Find”, “Settings”, etc. dialog; for a complete self-operation when returning from standby, the hack described in chapter (ii) must be applied.

-Disclaimer: the script provided here include simple translation text files for English, French, German, Hungarian, Italian, Romanian and Spanish; because – except for Romanian – I am not native speaker of those languages, I am not 100% certain about the spelling on most but Hungarian text file, which was provided separately by Laszlo Gere; please check the string in your language before installing, or even add some more translation text file(s) in case your language is missing; after installing, the translation text files will reside in \FlashDisk\Programs\Secarica\locale\; each translation text file must be in UTF-8 encoding format, with BOM; each filename must include the decimal version of the Locale ID (LCID) for that language; take a look here for decimal LCID values of various languages.
+Note: the script provided here include simple translation text files for English, French, German, Hungarian (credits here goes to Laszlo Gere), Italian, Romanian and Spanish; please check the strings in your language before installing, or even add some more translation text file(s) in case your language is missing; after installing, the translation text files will reside in \FlashDisk\Programs\Secarica\locale\; each translation text file must be in UTF-8 encoding format, with BOM; each filename must include the decimal version of the Locale ID (LCID) for that language; take a look here for decimal LCID values of various languages.

 With the standby patch applied, the standby flowchart looks like this (click on the image for a SVG version):

 Note: the SVG may not be viewable with Microsoft Internet Explorer.